- Resources Home

 - Products that are not currently purchased with recycled content, but could be.

 Next, examine your specifications to ensure that they do not unnecessarily hinder the purchase of recycled products.
 Finally, determine the availability of recycled products that meet your specifications in your area.
 Contact your current suppliers to find out what products are available and inform him/her that you are interested in procuring these types of products.
 If your current supplier does not supply recycled-content products, consult national directories such as The Official Recycled Products Guide or contact your state or local environmental agency to find out about recycled product distributors in your area.
 Other sources of information include trade associations, U.S. Environmental Protection Agency (EPA) documents, and the Internet.
-The WasteWise Helpline can provide you with this information.
+The WasteWise Helpline can help provide you with this information.

 What resources are available to help develop a corporate policy statement to promote the purchase of recycled-content products?